E-cigarette giant Juul's campaign donations favor Democrats

 The company gave $5,000 each to the Congressional Black Caucus and the Congressional Hispanic Caucus' political action committees.
 The company also gave $2,500 the ASPIRE political action committee that raises money for Asian American candidates for Congress.

-The lone Senate contribution of $5,000 went to New Hampshire Democrat Jeanne Shaheen, who has called e-cigarette companies the "culprits of this epidemic" of underage vaping.
+Juul gave $5,000 to New Hampshire Democrat Jeanne Shaheen, who has called e-cigarette companies the "culprits of this epidemic" of underage vaping.
 Legislation introduced by Shaheen would force manufacturers to fund anti-vaping education and prevention efforts for teenagers through federal user fees.

+Sens.
+Kyrsten Sinema of Arizona and Catherine Cortez Masto of Nevada, both Democrats, each received $5,000 from Juul.

 Juul executives have said the company never intended its e-cigarettes to be adopted by underage teenagers.
 During a congressional hearing last week, Juul co-founder James Monsees testified that Juul developed its blockbuster vaping device and flavor pods for adult smokers who want to stop.
 "Combating underage use" is the company's highest priority, Monsees added.